- See a full list of publications

 My first academic position was at the MRC Medical Sociology Unit (now MRC Social and Public Health Science Unit) at the University of Glasgow, where I worked as a researcher on the West of Scotland 2007 Study of health in the community.
-Thereafter I joined Warwick University as a lecturer and subsequently the University of Leicester as Senior Lecturer, Reader and Professor of Sociology, before coming to York in 2013.
+Thereafter I joined Warwick University as a lecturer and subsequently the University of Leicester as Senior Lecturer, Reader and Professor of Sociology, before coming to York as Professor and Head of Department in 2013.

 Between 2004 and 2012, I was Editor-in-chief of the journal Social Science & Medicine.

 I am a Vice President of the European Sociological Association (ESA) and Chair ESA's Postgraduate Committee.
 With Maria Carmella Agodi I am co-editor of the ESA Book Series.

 My main research interests lie in the sociology of health and illness and the sociology of gender, and especially the connections these two fields, This is reflected, for example, in my most recent single authored book Women's Health and Social Change (Routledge) which was shortlisted for the BSA Sociology of Health and Illness Book Prize.